yovitsa/nginx_project_part2/README.md

      user webgen;

-In the server block code of you nginx file replace the following code:
+In the server block code of your `nginx.conf` file replace the following code:

     location / {
       root /usr/share/nginx/html;